our services connect you to the information you need to make the best decesion

 powered by people that care.

-Each of our divisions employ expert practitioners, platforms, and technology
+Each of our divisions at Advantage Inspection Raleigh employ expert practitioners, platforms,

 Outside the home, our Home Inspectors will check the exterior walls, roof, driveway, deck, etc.; we will move inside to examine the walls, ceilings, floors, doors, and windows.
 The heating, air-conditioning, plumbing, and electrical systems will all be examined to ensure they are safe and functioning as intended.
 Bathrooms, kitchens, and laundry rooms receive a thorough check, along with the attic and basement or crawl space.
 We will make sure your buyers inspections are giving you a full view of the home at the time of the inspection!